MylesBorins/citgm-diaries/body-parser.md

 >
 > I'm not 100% that the changes present here justify the edge case

-Figures out a fix check it out, check if number isFinite()
+Figured out a fix check it out, check if number isFinite()

 https://github.com/nodejs/node/commit/878bcd43f8f9d3ec0d3403cb1bbe1ba6201a6d84

+Fix will land in v5.3.1, regression never hit LTS